Dr. Samantha Brooks Ph.D., C.Psych (B.P.S.)

 I was previously asked to give a talk at the University of Cape Town's Summer School Series - an excellent opportunity for people not in the field to get interested in neuroscience.
 In this audio-visual, I'm talking about theories of addiction (slides only presented)

 Dr. Samantha Brooks is a Chartered member of the British Psychological Society, her research specialises in the neural mechanisms of impulse control in various psychiatric conditions (e.g. addiction, eating disorders).
-Dr Brooks is currently a Lecturer in Cognitive Neuroscience at the School of Natural Sciences and Psychology, Liverpool John Moores University, UK.
+Dr Brooks is currently a Lecturer in Cognitive Neuroscience in the School of Psychology, Faculty of Health, Liverpool John Moores University, UK.
 Previously, Dr Brooks worked as a lecturer for six years at the University of Cape Town, South Africa.
 Before working in South Africa, she completed her postdoctoral fellowship at Uppsala University, Sweden, where Dr Brooks continues to collaborate on projects examining the brain processes underlying eating disorders.
 She gained her Ph.D. at the Institute of Psychiatry, King's College, London, where she learned clinical neuroimaging techniques, such as structural and functional Magnetic Resonance Imaging.
-Dr Brooks has published book chapters and over 80 papers to date in high impact journals with a current H Index of 30, and continues to present at international conferences.
+Dr Brooks has published book chapters and over 80 papers to date in high impact journals with a current H Index of 32, and continues to present at international conferences.
 Her work on impulse control in eating disorders and addiction has so far attracted over 1 million Euros in international funding and collaborations with international experts in the field.